 Grind the black seed and fenugreek seed separately.
 Mix them together and put the powder in a glass jar.
 Now add the oils to it and mix well.
 Screw the lid tightly.
 Now place this in a sunny spot for a month.
-You can also keep it in a cupboard for 6-8 weeks, which is what I do.
+You can also keep it in a cupboard for 6-8 weeks.

-Filter the oil and store in a glass container.
+Filter the oil and store it in a glass container.
 Use this oil twice a week.
-Massage your scalp with it and keep for at least 2-3 hours.
-You can also apply it at night and wash in the morning with a mild shampoo.
+Massage your scalp with it and keep it for at least 2-3 hours.
+You can also apply it at night and wash it in the morning with mild shampoo.

-This oil helps hair growth, prevents hair oil and reduce the chances of any infection.
+This oil helps hair growth, prevents hair oil, and reduces the chances of any infection.
 Any natural remedy has to be used consistently to see results.
 You will start seeing results in 2-3 months.
 More on the health benefits of coconut oil

 6. Black Seed Health Benefits for Respiratory Conditions